lucas-piessevaux/lucas-piessevaux.github.io/teaching and seminars.md

 - **Graduate Seminar on Topology: Tensor-triangular Geometry**

-  [Markus Hausmann](https://www.math.uni-bonn.de/people/hausmann/) and I are organising a reading seminar on tt-geometry.
+  [Markus Hausmann](https://www.math.uni-bonn.de/people/hausmann/) and I organised a reading seminar on tt-geometry.
 The syllabus can be found [here](./tt_geometry_syllabus.pdf).

 - **Reading group: Bordism and Resolution of Singularities**

-  I am organising a reading group on [this](https://arxiv.org/pdf/2412.04451) preprint by Abouzaid and Bai with emphasis on the applications to equivariant bordism.
-Please email me if you would like to participate.
+  O rganised a reading group on [this](https://arxiv.org/pdf/2412.04451) preprint by Abouzaid and Bai with emphasis on the applications to equivariant bordism.

 ***WiSe 24/25, Bonn***

 - **Graduate Seminar on Topology: The Adams Spectral Sequence**

-  [Liz Tatum](https://www.math.uni-bonn.de/people/tatum/tatum) and I are organising a reading seminar on the Adams spectral sequence.
-The first meeting will be on July 18 at 10:00 in room 0.011.
+  [Liz Tatum](https://www.math.uni-bonn.de/people/tatum/tatum) and I are organised a reading seminar on the Adams spectral sequence.
 The syllabus can be found [here](./Adams_spectral_sequence_syllabus.pdf).
 The handout for Talk 3 can be found [here](./Talk_3_handout.pdf).

 ***SoSe 24, Bonn***